Dispositif/soren-twine-macros/README.md

 ## imageRight macro
-To get around CSS "stacking context" issues, I prefer to display large images (illustration, portrait) in a DIV that is not a child of #passages and .passage containers.
+To get around CSS "[stacking context](https://philipwalton.com/articles/what-no-one-told-you-about-z-index/)" issues, I prefer to display large images (illustration, portrait) in a DIV that is not a child of #passages and .passage containers.

-It allows also to position and resize independently the image, have the image that extends beyond the .passage box.
-My .passage can become a text-only box (or a dialog box in a visual novel).
+It allows to position and resize independently the image, have the image that extends beyond (behind) the .passage box.
+My .passage can become a text-only box (a small dialog box in a visual novel).

-I create different macros depending on the desired positions (right, left, behind, etc.).
+In my visual novel, I created different macros depending on the desired NPC portrait positions (right, left, behind, etc.).
 One example is given below.
+It uses a [transparent.png](images/transparent.png) image when not needed (Why I didn't use a `.hidden` class?).

+An other solution is to use my macro [`<<injectBodyImage>>`](#injectbodyimage).

 HTML in StoryInterface :
 ```html